vocdoni/docs/docs/architecture/components/entity.md

 **Description**
 Entity Actions are custom operations that clients will be offered to perform.
 Their definition is stored within the [JSON metadata](#json-metadata).

-Below is a reference of suported use cases:
+Below is a reference to supported use cases:

 Name: EntityActions
 ```json